uktrade/trade-remedies-docker/README.md

 ## Branch names
 We use gitflow naming conventions for branches:

-**[hotfix/feature/fix]/jira-ID/hyphenated-description-of-story**
+[hotfix/feature]/trlst-storyid-story-description

 For example:

-**hotfix/trlst-242/optimise-logging-in-api-project**
+hotfix/trlst-242-optimise-logging-in-api-project

 ## Commit process

-Pull requests follow a similar but more verbose style to keep commit history clear and legible.
-Always squash and merge and name your commit:
+Always squash and merge and name your commit as per your branch in the following style:

-**[Hotfix/Feature/Fix]: Jira-ID - Titled description of story.**
+[hotfix/feature]: TRLST [story #] - story description

 For example:

-**Hotfix: TRLST-242 - Optimise logging in API project.**
+hotfix: TRLST 242 - optimise logging in api project

 # TR Release Process